An elliptic proof of the splitting theorems from Lorentzian geometry: -harmonicity of the Busemann function

 for some $\lambda>0$ and all covectors $v \in \R^n$ with Euclidean unit norm.
 For a uniformly elliptic linear operator $L$ on a connected domain $\Omega \subset \R^n$, the remark immediately following Theorem 8.19 of Gilbarg and Trudinger~\cite{GilbargTrudinger98} asserts that any continuous weak supersolution $u \ge 0$ which vanishes at an interior point must vanish throughout $\Omega$.
 In the proposition below we apply this to the sum $u=b^+-b^-$ of the $p$-superharmonic Busemann functions $b^+$ and $-b^-$ to conclude $b^+=b^-$ in a neighbourhood of the line which defines them.

 If instead the coefficients $a^{ij} \in L^\infty$ are defined on the cotangent bundle, hence depend on $du(x)$ as well as $x \in \Omega$, the operator

 becomes quasilinear.
 The same definition \eqref{weak supersolution} of weak supersolution (and the corresponding definitions of weak subsolution and weak solution), with $Q$ in place of $L$ continue to make sense.
 This {turns out to be} the case for the $p$-d'Alembertian $Qu=-\square_pu := \nabla \cdot (|du|^{p-2}du)$, whose weak super and subsolutions are called {\em $p$-superharmonic} and {\em $p$-subharmonic} respectively.
-If $u$ satisfies both, i.e. $Qu=0$ weakly, we say $u$ is {\em $p$-harmonic}.
+If $u$ is {simultaneously $p$-superharmonic and $p$-subharmonic}, i.e. $Qu=0$ weakly, we say $u$ is {\em $p$-harmonic}.

 On a spacetime satisying the strong energy condition, we claim $b^+$ is $p$-superharmonic and $b^-$ is $p$-subharmonic near the line $\gamma$.
 We only prove the claim for $b^+$, the statement for $b^-$ follows by time-reversal symmetry.